-A learning disability means having difficulties in one or more of the basic learning processes involved in understanding or in using language, speaking or writing.
-This can lead to challenges in being ability to listen, think, speak, read, write, spell, or to do mathematical calculations.
+A learning disability means having difficulties in one or more of the basic learning processes involved in understanding or using language, speaking or writing.
+This can lead to challenges in listening, thinking, speaking, reading, writing, spelling, or doing mathematical calculations.

 Attention-Deficit/Hyperactivity Disorder (ADHD) is a neurobiological disorder.
-It interferes with a person’s ability to regulate activity level (hyperactivity), inhibit behavior (impulsivity) and pay attention to the task at hand (inattention).
+It interferes with a person’s ability to regulate activity level (hyperactivity), inhibits behaviour (impulsivity) and pay attention to the task at hand (inattention).

 For many, undetected learning disabilities and/or ADHD can create a lifelong pattern of frustration and failure.
-This failure can start in school and evolving into a number of issues such as school dropout, low self-esteem, substance abuse, unemployment, depression, trouble with law, and the list goes on.
+This failure can start in school and evolving into several issues such as school dropout, low self-esteem, substance abuse, unemployment, depression, trouble with the law, and the list goes on.

-As an adult foundational learning practitioner, it is important for you to understand, recognize, and support the unique learning challenges and needs of these learners.
-LIFE Training will provide you with the tools to help support these learners.
+As an adult foundational learning practitioner, you need to understand, recognize, and support these learners’ unique learning challenges and needs.
+L.I.F.E.
+Training will provide you with the tools to help support these learners.